epwalsh/obsidian.nvim/README.md

   open_app_foreground = false,

   picker = {
     -- Set your preferred picker.
-Can be one of 'telescope.nvim', 'fzf-lua', 'fzf.vim', or 'mini.pick'. name = "telescope.nvim",
+Can be one of 'telescope.nvim', 'fzf-lua', or 'mini.pick'. name = "telescope.nvim",
     -- Optional, configure key mappings for the picker.
 These are the defaults.
-    -- Not all pickers support these.
-    mappings = {
+    -- Not all pickers support all mappings. mappings = {
       -- Create a new note from your query. new = "<C-x>",